Derek Sutton

 Legal 500, 2022

 Claim worth over US$700million brought by a Chinese consortium in connection with the purchase of a majority shareholding in an international sports rights business, which subsequently became insolvent.
 The Claimant alleges that its entry into the SPA was induced by fraud.
-Shane acts (with Andrew Hunter KC and Barnaby Lowe) for the First and Tenth Defendants, who deny all alleged wrongdoing.
-21 week trial to take place in 2025.
-Shane recently appeared successfully and unled at a recent hearing on the application of privilege to company email accounts: [2022] EWHC 2856 (Comm).
+Shane acted through the pleadings and disclosure phase (with Andrew Hunter KC and Barnaby Lowe) for the First and Tenth Defendants.
+Shane appeared successfully and unled at a hearing on the application of privilege to company email accounts: [2022] EWHC 2856 (Comm).

 High profile claim brought by a well-known Premiership footballer against WADA alleging liability in negligence and defamation following the dismissal of UEFA doping proceedings against that individual.
 Mr Sakho (and his image rights company) is seeking career-long damages estimated at £16 million.
 The claim raised novel issues as regards the existence and scope of any private law duty of care owed by WADA to athletes, as well as complex issues surrounding loss of a chance and the quantification of future football earnings.
 Junior counsel for WADA (led by Ian Mill KC).
 The claim settled in 2020.